Our 25 Years of History

 The first show exhibited 50 paintings and 16 of these were sold.
 By 1990 the number of entries tripled and so did the sales.

-In 1993 the show was rather quiet, attendance was good but sales were well down, so the following year Devonshire Teas were introduce.
+In 1993 the show was rather quiet, attendance was good but sales were well down, so the following year Devonshire Teas were introduced.
 This was a big hit as it gave people more time to look at the paintings, and as a result sales increased.

 In 1995 The Maiden Handicap Award was started, which is an award for an artist who has never won an award.
 We began having a judge to choose paintings for awards.
 We found sponsors who donated gift vouchers to the winners.
 Our original sponsors are still with us today, Alcoa, Kardinia Framing, Geelong Art Supplies, Cavalier Art & Drafting supplies, with newer sponsors of Bearlooms’ Framing, Furios’ Ristorante and the Bendigo Community Bank.